05802/rss_audio/_posts/2026-01-04-huang-stanford-2011.md

 ---
-title: "Boring_Business - This 2011 lecture from Jensen Huang at Stanford University will teach..."
+title: "Jensen Huang in 2011 at Stanford University"
 date: 2026-01-04 18:07:45 +0000
 keywords:
 - tag1